rexosariemen/tabBlock/README.md

 orders exceeds 3, it is rejected and not saved to the DB.
 When post req is successful, the user receives a notification to this effect and the server responds with the uid of the order and a CREATED (201) status.
-#### GET /magic/uid Endpoint
+#### GET `/magic/uid` Endpoint
-This endpoint retrieves the order with the given uid with an OK (200) status on success.
+This endpoint retrieves the order for the given uid with an OK (200) status on success.
 NOT FOUND (404) on failure
-#### PATCH /magic/uid Endpoint
+#### PATCH `/magic/uid` Endpoint
-This updates an existing order with the given uid and respond with the uid and the fulfilled column on success.
+This updates an existing order for the given uid and respond with the uid and the fulfilled column on success.
 And a NOT FOUND (404) on failure
-#### DELETE /magic/uid Endpoint
+#### DELETE `/magic/uid` Endpoint
-The delete endpoint deletes the order of the uid given with a resource deleted successfully response on success and NOT FOUND (404) on failure
+The delete endpoint deletes the order for the uid given with a resource deleted successfully response on success and NOT FOUND (404) on failure

 ## Data Schema